jzaefferer/grunt-css/README.md

     rules: {
       "import": false,
       "overqualified-elements": 2
+    },
+    junit: "build/reports/csslint.xml",
+    checkstyle: "build/reports/csslint_checkstyle.xml"
   }
 }
-}
 ```

 `src` specifies the files to lint, `rules` the rules to apply.
 A value of `false` ignores the rule, a value of `2` will set it to become an error.
-Otherwise all rules are considered warnings.
+Otherwise all rules are considered warnings. `junit` and `checkstyle` are optional.
+They specify the relative path to the report files that will be generated.

 For the current csslint version, these rules are available: